. Low Carb Chips: Top Picks From a Diabetes Dietitian

 • Flackers Flaxseed Crackers

-• These plant based flaxseed crackers have all natural ingredients and are packed full of fiber and protein as well as omega 3’s and other vitamins and minerals like magnesium and thiamine.
-They come in several flavor varieties as well – savory garlic, onion, basil and red chile pepper are linked here.
+• These plant-based flaxseed crackers have all-natural ingredients and are packed full of fiber and protein, omega-3 fatty acids, and other vitamins and minerals like magnesium and thiamine.
+They also come in several flavor varieties—savory garlic, onion, basil, and red chile pepper are linked here.

 • GG Fiber Crispbreads

-• Another high fiber option made with oat bran, flaxseed, and sunflower seeds that can help control hunger.
-These crisps are the perfect vehicle to load hummus, cheese, or chicken salad on top of for a filling snack.
+• This high-fiber option is made with oat bran, flaxseed, and sunflower seeds, which can help control hunger.
+These crisps are the perfect vehicle for loading hummus, cheese, or chicken salad on top to create a satisfying snack.

 • Wasa Crispbreads

-• These crunchy crispbreads are fairly bland on their own but they contain only two ingredients (whole grain rye flour and salt) and work well as a vehicle to load your favorite protein on.
+• These crunchy crispbreads are fairly bland on their own, but they contain only two ingredients (whole grain rye flour and salt) and work perfectly as a vehicle for your favorite toppings.

 Low Carb Chips